-Married couples filing separately may claim only those expenses personally incurred by a spouse.
+Married couples filing separately may claim only those expenses personally incurred.
 The other spouse may not claim any expenses already claimed or planned to claim by the spouse incurring the expense.

 Requirement 1: Provider Must Be Licensed or Certified to Practice in New Mexico